 We all take God’s love for granted.
-We have every right to, but we must not take his forgiveness for granted because his forgiveness, unlike his love, does in fact have conditions.
-To be forgiven of sin it takes a little work on our behalf.
+We have every right to, but we must not take his forgiveness for granted, because his forgiveness, unlike his love, does in fact have conditions.
+To be forgiven of sin takes a little work on our part.
 In fact, it takes a lot of work for us to be forgiven by God.

 The first step in being forgiven by God is that we need to be truly sorry for our sin; there has to be true contrition.
 This is why we pray the Act of Contrition in the confessional.
 It is a prayer in which we make clear to God that we are truly sorry for our sin.

 Perfect contrition is when we are sorry for our sins, because they are offensive to God rather than from our fear of damnation.
 As the prayer says, “I detest all my sins because I dread the loss of heaven and the pains of hell.
 But most of all, because they offend you, my God, who are all good and deserving of all my love.”
 Perfect contrition focuses on the second sentence.
 We do not want to offend God, because we love him so much, and he is deserving of all our love.

 A second condition to receive God’s forgiveness for our sins is actually written out at the conclusion of that same prayer: “I firmly resolve, with the help of your grace, to sin no more and to avoid the near occasion of sin.”
 In other words, we cannot say to ourselves that we will go to confession for a particular sin, but not do anything to improve our behavior.